solomon-b/blog.cofree.coffee/markdown/2025-03-05-chat-bots-revisited.md

 ## Sessions

 This was mentioned in my old blog post but I\'ll reiterate it here briefly.
-Similarly to how we can also embed `Bots` into \"larger\" bots that give advanced abilities such as multisession ability.
+We can embed `Bots` into \"larger\" bots that give advanced abilities such as multisession ability.

 ``` haskell
 newtype SessionState s = SessionState {sessions :: IntMap s}